unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 This document defines the formal grammar describing the syntax of a single message.
 A separate syntax shall be specified to describe collections of messages (_MessageResources_), including message identifiers, metadata, comments, groups, etc.

+The document is part of the MessageFormat 2.0 specification, the successor to ICU MessageFormat, henceforth called ICU MessageFormat 1.0.

 ### Design Goals

 The design goals of the syntax specification are as follows:

-1. The syntax should be an incremental update over the Message Format 1.0 syntax in order to leverage the familiarity and the single-message model that is ubiquitous in the localization tooling today, and increase the chance of adoption.
+1. The syntax should be an incremental update over the ICU MessageFormat 1.0 syntax in order to leverage the familiarity and the single-message model that is ubiquitous in the localization tooling today, and increase the chance of adoption.

-    * _Non-Goal_: Be backwards-compatible with the Message Format 1.0 syntax.
+    * _Non-Goal_: Be backwards-compatible with the ICU MessageFormat 1.0 syntax.

 1. The syntax inside translatable content should be easy to understand for humans.
-This includes making it clear which parts of the message body _are_ translatable content, which parts are placeholders, as well as making the selection logic predictable and easy to reason about.
+This includes making it clear which parts of the message body _are_ translatable content, which parts inside it are placeholders, as well as making the selection logic predictable and easy to reason about.

     * _Non-Goal_: Make the syntax intuitive enough for non-technical translators to hand-edit.
-Instead, we assume that most translators will work with Message Format 2.0 by means of GUI tooling, CAT workbenches etc.
+Instead, we assume that most translators will work with MessageFormat 2.0 by means of GUI tooling, CAT workbenches etc.

 1. The syntax surrounding translatable content should be easy to write and edit for developers, localization engineers, and easy to parse by machines.